In This Moment: Formation and Beautiful Tragedy (2004–2008)

 In 2004, singer Maria Brink and guitarist Chris Howorth met through an audition.
 Howorth initially rejected Brink because she was a woman, but eventually accepted her as the singer of the band.
-Soon thereafter they enlisted the help of Los Angeles drummer Jeff Fabb and formed the band Dying Star.
+Soon thereafter, they enlisted the help of Los Angeles drummer Jeff Fabb and formed the band Dying Star.
 After two shows, Howorth departed from the band to focus on other projects.
 Brink encouraged Howorth to return to the band.
 Howorth returned and they agreed to try something new with the band.
 The band eventually changed their name to In This Moment.
 By mid-2005, the lineup included Brink, Howorth, Fabb, guitarist Blake Bunzel, and bassist Josh Newell.
 The band recorded demos and posted them on MySpace.
-In late 2005, Newell departed from the band due to his own financial issues.
+In late 2005, Newell departed from the band to focus on his work in music production.
 Producer Pascual Romero was then the bassist for a time before a friend of the band Jesse Landry was eventually tapped to round out the band permanently.
-Rob "Blasko" Nicholson, the bassist for Ozzy Osbourne became the band's manager after discovering them through MySpace.
+Rob "Blasko" Nicholson, the bassist for Ozzy Osbourne, became the band's manager after discovering them through MySpace.

 By the end of 2005, In This Moment had generated a fanbase through internet marketing and do-it-yourself touring.
-This sparked an interest from Century Media Records, and a worldwide record deal followed.
+This sparked interest from Century Media Records, and a worldwide record deal followed.
 The band released their debut album Beautiful Tragedy on March 20, 2007, backed by the singles "Prayers", and title track "Beautiful Tragedy".
 The album was produced by Eric Rachel and combined sounds of metalcore and hard rock while the lyrics drew from Brink's personal experiences about abandonment and tragedies.
 The vocals on the songs alternate between Brink singing and screaming.
 The band performed on several tours including The Hottest Chicks in Metal Tour 2007 with Lacuna Coil, Ozzfest in 2007 and 2008, Megadeth, and the Rob Zombie and Ozzy Osbourne tour.
 They recorded a cover of Lacuna Coil's "Heaven's a Lie" with the band Manntis as part of "Century Media Records's Covering 20 Years of Extreme cover album.